 I am Dr. Michael H. Trujillo from the Laguna Pueblo, New Mexico.
-I am the Director of the Indian Health Service (IHS).
-Accompanying me today are Mr. Michel E. Lincoln, Deputy Director; Ms. Luana L. Reyes, Acting Director of Headquarters Operations; Dr. Phillip L. Smith, Associate Director, Office of Health Programs; and Mr. Gary Hartz, Acting Associate Director, Office of Environmental Health and Engineering.
+I am the Director of the Indian Health Service (IHS) .Accompanying me today are Mr. Michel E. Lincoln, Deputy Director; Mr. Reuben To Howard, Acting Director, Office of Tribal Self-Governance; Dr. Phillip L. Smith, Associate Director, Office of Health Programs; and Mr. Gary J. Hartz, Acting Associate Director, Office of Environmental Health and Engineering.
+Representing the Office of the Secretary is Mr. Dennis Williams, Deputy Assistant Secretary for Budget.
 We are pleased to be here to discuss the fiscal year (FY) 1996 budget request for the IHS.

 I began my career as a primary care physician at an IHS facility near the reservation where I grew up in New Mexico.
-My directorship of this Agency began less than a year ago.
+My directorship of this Agency began one year ago.
 My appointment on March 28, 1994, followed unanimous confirmation by the Senate.
-I was sworn in as Director on April 8, 1994, by Dr. Philip Lee, Assistant Secretary for Health and moved to Maryland in June.
-For the past seven (7) months I have begun to prepare this Agency to enter a new era of health care delivery and to strengthen the partnership with tribes in determining how those services will be delivered.
+I was sworn in as Director on April 8, 1994, by Dr. Philip Lee,